capcodigital/devops-maturity/guidelines/development-practices/defect-management.md

 # [Development Practices](README.md) - Defect Management

 Effective defect management is crucial to ensure that issues are fixed in an appropriate timeframe.
-There are many tools available to track issues (e.g. Jira) and recording issues in the same tool as jobs are assigned enables them to be prioritised together with other work.
+There are many tools available to track issues (e.g. Jira) and recording issues in the same tool, that jobs are assigned, enables them to be prioritised together with other work.

 ## Discovery